MineBill/Engin3/README.md

 > The project is highly volatile and there is a chance you won't be able to compile vendor libraries and/or get linking errors.
 > If you do encounter such issues, please open in issue, i would love to help you get it working!

+### Requirements
+- Odin
+- Vulkan SDK
+  - You __MUST__ make sure the SDK is installed with the debug versions of the shader libraries!
+- CMake (I'm sorry)

 ### Odin
 First, you need to [install](https://odin-lang.org/docs/install/) Odin and make sure the `odin` executable is in your PATH.